Blinerator/neorv32_aes_pynq_z2/README.md

 # Dependencies
 This build flow is intended for Vivado 2023.2, it is untested on other versions.

-To fetch dependencies, run the following command in this directory:
+To clone down this repository and all dependencies, run this command:

-`git clone git@github.com:Blinerator/neorv32.git --recurse-submodules`
+`git clone git@github.com:Blinerator/neorv32_aes_pynq_z2.git --recurse-submodules`